szerrade-uw/Cropbox.jl/docs/src/tutorials/lotkavolterra.md

 With the system now defined, we will create a `Config` object to fill or adjust the parameters.

 First, we will change the `step` variable in the `Clock` system to `1u"d"`, which will make the system update at a daily interval.
 Recall that `Clock` is a system that is referenced in all systems by default.
-You can run the model with any timestep.
+You can technically run the model with any timestep.

 ```@example Cropbox
 lvc = @config (:Clock => :step => 1u"d")
 ```
 \

 Next, we will configure the parameters in the `LotkaVolterra` system that we defined.
-Note that we can easily combine confgurations by providing multiple elements.
+Note that we can easily combine configurations by providing multiple elements.

 ```@example Cropbox
 lvc = @config (lvc,